What is available for me as a carer?

 - If you are looking for information and advice on employment rights and best practice in the workplace the Employment Relations Service may be able to assist.

-- You may wish to seek advice or information about caring and your work options from an information and advice provider such as the Citizen's Advice Bureau or Health Connections.
+- You may wish to seek advice or information about caring and your work options from the Citizen's Advice Bureau or Health Connections.

 - You may be entitled to some financial support in relation to your caring role that could help you manage the financial aspects of leaving work or working less - see "Thinking through your finances" below.